bhanuprakash030201/Flask_docker_container/readme.txt

-docker logs flask-container	---> See the logs from the container docker images	---> List images docker rm flask-container	---> Remove a stopped container docker rmi flask-docker-app	---> Remove the image
+docker logs flask-container	---> See the logs from the container docker images	---> List images docker rm flask-container	---> Remove a stopped container docker rmi flask-docker-app	---> Remove the image.